Martino della Torre

 Martino della Torre (died 1263) was an Italian condottiero and statesman.

 Early life

 Martino della Torre was a son of Jacopo della Torre and a nephew of Pagano I, who established the power of the della Torre family (also known as Torriani) in Milan.
-In 1241, he opposed the nomination as podestà of the city of Paola Soresina.
-He married his sister, with whom he had no children.
+In 1241, he opposed the nomination as podestà of the city of Paolo da Soresina, and married one of da Soresina's sisters, with whom he had no children.

 Career

-Leader of the popular party, in 1259 he was elected in the Council of the Elder, but when he abused his power, the ousted nobles called the Ghibelline leader Ezzelino III da Romano to fight him.
-The latter was defeated at Cassano d'Adda by the Guelph league led by Martino and Oberto Pallavicino: della Torre obtained the estates of Lodi, Como, Vercelli and Bergamo.
+Leader of the popular party, in 1259, he was elected in the Council of the Elder, but when he abused his power, the ousted nobles called the Ghibelline leader Ezzelino III da Romano to fight him.
+The latter was defeated at Cassano d'Adda by the Guelph league led by Martino and Oberto Pallavicino: della Torre obtained the estates of Lodi, Como, Vercelli, and Bergamo.